teampetfriends/moongchi-picker/README.md

 ## License

 ```
-The library is licensed under the MIT License:
+This library is licensed under the MIT License:

 Copyright (c) 2021 Petfriends